"Music sweet music, I wish I could caress."

 SIDE 2: Stone Free, Manic Depression, Foxy Lady, Crosstown Traffic, All Along The Watchtower (Dylan), Red House (version 2), Remember.

 The US version of "Smash Hits", released as late as July 1969, had not only a different track listing than the UK version of 1968, but also featured a superb alternate take of "Red House" (called Version 2 on this site) recorded a week or so after the version that had appeared on the European Are You Experienced and finalised in early April 1967).
 Jimi had thus kept his promise to the American public that they would hear the song on record one day.
 This version has a crisper sound, with extra overdubs and a little reverb.
 The version of"Can You See Me" here, has a slightly different mix and additional vocal overdubs compared to the original one on the UK "AYE" (the US version is recognisable by Jimi saying "...You can't see me" over the closing drum roll).

 The later appearance of this compilation permitted it to include two hits from "Electric Ladyland" (but still nothing from "Axis" !).
 The album also had a different back cover, with the band dressed up as Mexican bandits.
-A front cover was also prepared using photos from that shoot but was abandoned (that cover was used for a limited vinyl edition for Record Store Day 2016 - see below).
+A front cover was also prepared using photos from that shoot but was abandoned at the time but it was revived in 2016 for a Record Day Special and eventually retained for further vinyl releases.

 * "Red House" (version 2) is available today on albums "Martin Scorsese Presents The Blues" and the "Experience Hendrix" compilation.
 It had also cropped up in the nineties on the Alan Douglas CD remaster of "Are You Experienced".